hailehong95/practice-re/shellcode-in-c/README.md

-- Simple-Patcher: Password for zip files: infected
+- Shellcode in C: Password for zip files: infected